 Nick, our chairman, first travelled to Nepal in 1975 (and no, he didn’t inhale) and then proceeded to return every year for 10 years.
 We have trekked, river rafted, watched tigers, fished and trekked again.

-The news on the streets of Kathmandu is that Nepal is open for business again in a very big way.
-Nepal has re-achieved its top spot as the ‘Best Value Destination’ to visit in 2017; a list released earlier this year by the Lonely Planet in their Destinations Guidebook.
-In addition to this, Nepal sits in the 5th position among the “Ten destinations you cannot afford to miss” in 2017 by the Lonely Planet.
+Nepal is open for business again in a very big way, following the catastrophic impact of the 2015 earthquake.
+Nepal sits in the 5th position among the “ten destinations you cannot afford to miss” as declared by Lonely Planet.

 Talk to our Nepal Travel Experts to learn how you can support this amazing country by visiting this year.
 Don't put it off any longer.
 By visiting Nepal and supporting local culture the nation can rebuild and come back stronger.